microbit-foundation/dev-docs/latest-revision/latest-revision-accessories.md

 ## Software changes

 ### MakeCode extensions
-If your MakeCode extension makes use of mBed or the DAL, you may need to revise them to be compatible with CODAL and both revisions of the board.
+If your MakeCode extension makes use of Mbed or the DAL, you may need to revise them to be compatible with CODAL and both revisions of the board.
 The latest revision no longer makes use of mBED.

 If the extension is incompatible, the MakeCode editor will fail to compile the program.